The Liberties, Dublin: Guinness Storehouse

-The Guinness Storehouse is Ireland's most visited paid tourist destination, with 1.6 million annual visits, and is located within the St. James's Gate Brewery site.
-The Storehouse covers seven floors surrounding a glass atrium, shaped in the form of a pint of Guinness.
+The Guinness Storehouse is Ireland's most-visited paid tourist destination, with 1.7 million annual visitors in 2018, and is located within the St. James's Gate Brewery site.
+It covers seven floors surrounding a glass atrium, shaped in the form of a pint of Guinness.
 The top floor houses the Gravity Bar, where visitors can view the Liberties and Dublin city.